plastboks/Pyrtos/readme.md

 Branches
 ========
-There will mainly be two branches in this repo (@github) at all times.
+There will mainly be two branches in this repository (@github) at all times.
 The master and develop branch.
-The master branch will be kept back featurewise of the develop branch.
+The master branch will be kept back feature wise of the develop branch.
 This is to ensure the stability of the master branch.

 Useful Links
 ============